mattzeunert/mattzeunert.github.io/_posts/2016-06-03-redux-mistakes.md

 date: 2016-05-31
 ---

-I've been working on a project using Redux for about 6 months.
-It was my first major project using React/Redux and I did a bunch of things wrong.
+For the last six months, I've been working on a my first project using React/Redux.
+I did a bunch of things wrong along the way.
+This post will focus on how I could have worked more productively with Redux.

 ## 1) Not denormalizing store data in mapStateToProps

-In Redux you will generally use normalized data in your store.
-So your store will look like this:
+With Redux your store will generally contain normalized data.
+The data might look like this:

 {% highlight javascript %}
 {